 Drive to the QPWS Great Sandy Information Centre in Tewantin (near Noosa) and park your car there.
-This is also where you can get local info and maps, if you are there when it is open.
+This is also where you can get local info and maps if you are there when it is open.

-Catch the ferry over the Noosa River from Tewantin, no need to pre book the ferry.
+Catch the ferry over the Noosa River from Tewantin, no need to pre-book the ferry.

-If you decide to take your car over on the ferry to the start of the walk, be aware there isn’t really any long term allocated parking for walkers vehicles, and when you return from the end of the hike at Rainbow Beach, you will then have to get across the river again to fetch your vehicle, so it is most likely better to leave your car on the Tewantin side.
+If you decide to take your car over on the ferry to the start of the walk, be aware there isn’t really any long-term allocated parking for walkers’ vehicles, and when you return from the end of the hike at Rainbow Beach, you will then have to get across the river again to fetch your vehicle, so it is most likely better to leave your car on the Tewantin side.

-Once over the river, which takes just a few minutes, it is an additional 2.4-kilometre walk along the road until you reach the trailhead at the Arthur Harrold Nature Refuge.
+Once over the river, which takes just a few minutes, it is an additional 2.4-kilometer walk along the road until you reach the trailhead at the Arthur Harrold Nature Refuge.
 This section can be busy on a weekend or at low tide, as many vehicles head up the North Shore at low tide.

 Starting from the North at Rainbow Beach:

-Rainbow Beach is roughly a 3-hour drive north from Brisbane.
+Rainbow Beach is roughly a 3-hour drive north of Brisbane.
 The most direct route is to head to Gympie via the Bruce Highway before turning onto Tin Can Bay Road and then onto Rainbow Beach Road.
 The track officially begins at the Carlo car park.